Scopes of Internet of Things (IoT) in the Banking and Financial Services | IoT Impact on Fintech

 Cyber Security – With the growing internet banking the security is a major challenge for any banking industry.
 The IOT technology ensures that the whole banking experience should be safe and secure.
 The IoT technology ensures that the customer personal data to financial data potentially kept secure on the moving network.

 Customer Relationship Management – IoT can help the banks to understand their present economic condition and offer services to the customer as per requires from time to time.
 This will ensure maintaining a healthy relationship with their customer and better customer experience.

 Proactive Services – IoT technology made it possible for the banking and financial industry to detect any service fault and bring it to the notice of bank to handle the issue before it becomes too serious.
-With IOT technology bank can also track the past activities and customer behaviour.
+With IOT technology bank can also track the past activities and customer behavior.
 So, any unusual activity in customer account comes into banks notice.